 Education of Future Leaders

 The Division is dedicated to the training of medical students, residents, and fellows.
-Our fellowship program currently accepts two trainees per year in the categorical program, and advanced training is available in cardiac critical care, catheterization/intervention, advanced imaging, and cardiac transplantation.
+Our fellowship currently accepts two trainees per year in the categorical program, and advanced training is available in cardiac critical care, catheterization/intervention, advanced imaging, and cardiac transplantation.
 Learn more about our education and training programs.